TCMI: a non-parametric mutual-dependence estimator for multivariate continuous distributions: Experiments

 Results reveal that there are several feature subsets that are found to be optimal among different cardinalities.
 We note that TCMI never selects Mulliken electronegativity $\text{EN}$ together with either electron affinity $\text{EA}$ or ionization potential $\text{IP}$ for the same atomic species.
-We also notice that $\text{EN}$ can be replaced by $\text{IP}$ (see bold feature subsets in Tab.~\ref{tab:binary_octets_subsets}), whereas $\text{EN}$ replaced by $\text{EA}$ result in slightly smaller TCMI values (by at least 0.02 in case of the optimal subsets, not shown in the table) as $\text{EN}$ is found to be stronger linearly correlated with $\text{IP}$ than with $\text{EA}$.
-Thus, results do not only corroborate the functional relationship between $\text{EN}$, $\text{IP}$, and $\text{EA}$, but also the consistency of TCMI.
+We also note that $\text{EN}$ can be replaced by $\text{IP}$ (see bold feature subsets in Tab.~\ref{tab:binary_octets_subsets}).
+However, $\text{EN}$ cannot be replaced by $\text{EA}$, as $\text{EN}$ is found to be stronger linearly correlated with $\text{IP}$ than with $\text{EA}$ and hence results in slightly smaller TCMI values (by at least 0.02 in case of the optimal subsets, not shown in the table).
+Results therefore do not only corroborate the functional relationship between $\text{EN}$, $\text{IP}$, and $\text{EA}$, but also the consistency of TCMI.